matsstaff/stc1000p/README.md

 The first goal is achieved by using an Arduino UNO with a sketch to act as a programmer, and the second by using the SDCC compiler and GPUTILS.

-If you are new to GitHub, use the 'Download ZIP' button -> and start by reading usermanual.pdf
+If you are new to GitHub, use the 'Download ZIP' button (on the right hand side of this page) and start by reading usermanual.pdf

 Features